Mil Milhas Brasil: History

-The first Mil Milhas was organized by Eloy Gagliano and Wilson Fittipaldi Sr., the father of Wilson Fittipaldi Júnior and Emerson Fittipaldi.
-The two had been inspired by the 1949 Italian Mille Miglia.
-Wilson Fittipaldi Sr. was a journalist and brought media as well as sponsors such as auto parts companies to support the event.
-The first event was held on November 24–25, 1956 with 31 sports cars competing at the Interlagos circuit.
+The first Mil Milhas was organized by Eloy Gogliano and Wilson Fittipaldi Sr., the father of racing drivers Emerson Fittipaldi and Wilson Fittipaldi Júnior.
+Fittipaldi and Gogliano were inspired to found the race after seeing the 1949 Italian Mille Miglia.
+The first event was held on November 24–25, 1956, with 31 cars competing at the Interlagos circuit.

-The race has been held at Interlagos from 1956 to 1996.
-In 1997, the Brasília circuit held the event.
-In 1998, Interlagos again held the event.
-In 1999, the Curitiba circuit held the event.
-Since 2001, the event has been held at Interlagos.
+The race was held at Interlagos from 1956 to 1996.
+It was held at Brasília in 1997, before returning to Interlagos the following year.
+The race was held in Curitiba in 1999.
+It returned to Interlagos in 2001, and has been held there ever since.

 In 2007, the race was held as a part of the Le Mans Series, the first time the race had been part of an international championship.
 The event had previously been supported as a non-championship event in the BPR Global GT Series as well as the FIA GT Championship.
 FIA GT planned to add the event to their calendar in 2007, but chose to hand the event instead to Le Mans Series organizers.